sdss/datamodel/datamodel/products/md/spXCSAO.md

 Describes changes to the datamodel product and/or file structure from one release to another
  - DR19
    - from: IPL3
    - note: No changes
+ - IPL3
+   - from: DR18
+   - note: No changes

 ---